orbeon/orbeon-forms-doc/form-runner/feature/pdf-automatic.md

 - `"none"`: the position is blank
 - `"inherit"`: the position is the same as the default
+    - this is the same behavior if the position is not specified, but it is more explicit
 - a JSON object with the following properties:
     - `"values"`: a JSON object with the following properties:
         - each property name represents a language code